team-arendelle/stephenjmark-product-details-summary/README.md

 An Amazon inspired product summary component for displaying essential product information such as name, company, price, and rating.
 The component is  equipped to show multiple image views with hover-over zoom capability, as well as flexibily render buying options with varying styles of user input.

+## About the Project

+This repository contains the sourcecode for a single component of an Amazon inspired product details page; built with a microservice architecture.
+The component is designed as a full stack service and includes an in-store memeory database, along with a web server which serves a client application and a restful api.

+For this project, a team of developers each contributed individual components which were combined into a full listing page.
+To view the complete listing application, check out the related listing page repo.

 ### Features

  - Dynamically renders a variety of Buying Options based on the type of product